Climate

 • Millions of Americans have been impacted by drought, wildfires, flooding, storms, and other extreme weather events.
 It is predicted that the impacts will become more severe.
 Cities and other local governments are often on the front lines.
 As climate disasters increase in frequency and severity, cities with proactive climate policies will be better able to minimize long-term vulnerabilities while delivering near-term benefits.

-Globally and nationally, the risks that climate change poses to democracy are clear: as the physical impacts of climate change deepen and spread, global competition for resources like water and food, as well as acute climate disasters like storms, fires, and floods, could lead to social unrest and an erosion of trust in institutions.
+• Globally and nationally, the risks that climate change poses to democracy are clear: as the physical impacts of climate change deepen and spread, global competition for resources like water and food, as well as acute climate disasters like storms, fires, and floods, could lead to social unrest and an erosion of trust in institutions.

 Yet even as climate tests democracy, evidence suggests that nations with stronger democratic institutions respond to climate change more effectively and rapidly than less democratic countries.
-Researchers hypothesize that, “In an open and democratic society, people are better placed to access and spread information on climate change, organize and form associations, protest, express opinions and concerns, and mobilize people in a movement demanding climate action.”

 Climate stressors–both physical impacts and the economic disruption of the transition to a low-carbon economy–have the potential to exacerbate political polarization.
 But facing difficult circumstances together and with a recognition of our shared fate, this transition also holds the potential to bring us together.
 An important implication of this is that climate policies cannot leave communities behind as the transition to a low-carbon economy accelerates and as climate impacts fall unevenly.
-Investing in this protection and transition will require strong civic infrastructure and social cohesion: it will require a democracy that protects the rights of the few while addressing the priorities of the many.
+Investing in this protection and transition will require a strong non-partisan civic infrastructure and social cohesion: it will require a democracy that protects the rights of the few while addressing the priorities of the many.